vianamp/MitoGraph/README.md

 **Single files:**

-* __mitograph.config__ - Stores the parameters used to run MitoGraph and the data and time when the analysis was complete.
+* __mitograph.config__ - Stores the parameters used to run MitoGraph and the date and time when the analysis was complete.

 **Text files that can be open in any Text Editor (one file per sample):**